sunilabrahamindia/sunilabraham/media/no-means-no-telegraph-india.md

 <li><strong>2013 (September):</strong> Pavitra Bhardwaj died after setting herself on fire in Delhi.
 The sacked employee of a Delhi University college had alleged sexual harassment by its principal.</li>
 </ul>

-### Flirting or Hurting?
+<h3>Flirting or Hurting?</h3>
-**Highlights of a survey on workplace behaviour conducted on 385 respondents in Delhi, Mumbai, Bangalore and Pune in November 2012 — a month before a young physiotherapist in Delhi was raped and killed**
+<p><strong>Highlights of a survey on workplace behaviour conducted on 385 respondents in Delhi, Mumbai, Bangalore and Pune in November 2012 — a month before a young physiotherapist in Delhi was raped and killed</strong></p>

 <table>
 <thead>